aaarne/epfl-geometry/dgp2018-exercise8/submission/readme.txt

 The edge will be split as 1.5 > 1.333 resulting in a new vertex and two edges of length 0.75.
 As 0.75 < 0.8 = 4/5 the new vertex will be collapsed and we get back the edge of length 1.5.
 This process continues forever and the solution is therefore periodic and non-convergent.
 Note that this argument assumes the non-existence of edge flip and tangential relaxation, but it gives a first intuition of why the solution is non-stationary.
-2. We do not change the boundary vertices.
-Note that all operations except the collapsing keep the sum of valence constant.
+2. Note that all operations except the collapsing keep the sum of valence constant.
 Now also note that the collapsing action reduces the sum of valence by a multiple of two.
 We therefore cannot converge to a point of equally distributed valence (as in the football case) and the edge flip operation will move point of high or low valence over the mesh without convergence.